 Chemistry equips us with valuable knowledge, not only in the form of countless chemical compounds that can be used as medicines to tackle some of the most dreaded diseases in the world, but also in the form of the deadliest chemicals known to mankind.

-What are the most toxic substances in the world?
+List of the most toxic substances in the world:

 Botulinum toxin A (Botox)